 transported on a quarterly basis (for verification purposes as well as

 planning), we are able to address this issue.
 Therefore a pet will not be

 transported for a returned item.
 However, in most cases, the item is later

 re-purchased and then we do transport a pet in need for that product, on one

 leg of their journey towards a better life!

-The second way is through our transport partners.
+The first way is through our transport partners.
 We have a growing network of transport partners who we work with to provide rescue transport for pets in need of help.
 Our transport partners have been selected based off their ability to safely transport pets hundreds of miles, and for their track record of providing exceptional care for their passengers.
 We work with these partners solely for the purpose of transporting pets on their freedom rides.
 Our transport partners include:

 California http://www.ridesfork9s.com/ - Rides for K9's is a pet transportation company based out of Southern, California.
 They provide reliable transportation in a climate controlled vehicle that allows for continuous visual observation of every animal on their trips.